gaoxy914/ARSP/README.md

 # ARSP

-This project require libaraies Qhull and glpk.
+This project require c++ libraries Qhull and glpk and python libraries nba_api, pandas, and numpy.

 ## File Description